-The cloud director acts as a helper instance in the cloud, providing some of the functions of the head node within the cloud in order to speed up communications and ensure greater resource efficiency.
-Amongst the functions it provides are:
+As indicated in the preceding discussion, the cloud director acts as a helper instance in the cloud.
+It provides some of the functions of the head node within the cloud, in order to speed up communications and ensure greater resource efficiency.
+Amongst the functions the cloud director provides are: